sineOnTan/sineOnTan.github.io/HitDetection.md

 # Introduction

 Hit detection is a key element of video games and needs to be optimised to ensure the efficient calculation of data in a low latency environment.
 This is a short investigation into how these work and various optimisation that could be used.
+All code used here has not been tested and is mainly research or concept material.

 # Background